dendres/go-play/logsearch/README.md

 * case insensitive unicode string without whitespace or punctuation
 * the human input to the search process

-combo:
-* sorted token combination
-* space separated
-* 1 to 4 tokens

 token:
+* key_name + value_token

+key_name:
 * case sensitive and preserving
-* key_name:value_token

-key_name:
 * strip non-printable characters
 * strip whitespace

 value_token:
 * case sensitive and preserving
+* strip non-printable characters
+* strip whitespace
-* contains punctuation
+* contains some punctuation
-* no whitespace
-* only printable characters
-* extracted from fields by white space only
+* limited in length

 day_stamp:
 * seconds since epoch at the start of the day containing the event 00:00:00.0000000
+* 4 bytes, uint32 each rolls over in 2106
+* converted to base 10 millis for javascript

 event_id:
 * daystamp